 Other AI Tools

-Whether using Open AI’s API or other sources like Amazon Web Services (AWS) AI, thousands of AI-powered SEO tools have emerged.
 While some of these tools are valuable, it’s important to be skeptical of all of them.
-A large percentage of these tools promise to deliver SEO results that are not actually possible.
+Many of them promise to deliver SEO results that are not actually possible.

 You should also be wary of content writing tools that claim to write full articles.
-Most of these tools use API from Open AI, which means they are essentially using ChatGPT to write the articles, which is something you can do manually.
+Most of these tools use API from Open AI, which means they essentially use ChatGPT to write the articles, which you can do manually.

 As more AI tools emerge, it’s important to conduct reputation checks and try the tools before spending money.
 Some of these tools will be very helpful, while others will be hype-driven and insufficient for SEO practices.